Candidate & Committee Services

 3. Small Population of Eligible Primary Voters

 If the number of eligible Primary Election voters is fewer than 1,000 people, the public matching funds cap is $5,000.
+Committees may receive up to an additional $5,000 per every additional 1,000 voters over the first 1,000 but shall not receive more than $15,000.
 This may be applicable for minor party lines.

 Contribution Limits